narichasavanorkejoyce/tic-tac-toe/README.md

 games#create
 - Response 201, created (curl script)
 - Using a POST request, a game object is created
+- The board will clear.
+Each `<div>` value will be set to `''`

 games#show
 - Response 200, ok (curl script)

 games#update
+- Using a PATCH request, the game object will update when a player makes a move on the game board

 games#watch